keptn/keptn.github.io/content/docs/0.5.0/reference/monitoring/dynatrace/index.md

 This means that Dynatrace will automatically apply tags to your onboarded services.

 In addition, a *Problem Notification* has automatically been set up to inform a Keptn of any problems with your services to allow auto-remediation.
-This will be described in more detail in the [Runbook Automation](../../usecases/runbook-automation-and-self-healing/) tutorial.
 You can check the problem notification by navigating to **Settings > Integration > Problem notifications** and you will find a **keptn remediation** problem notification.

 ## See Keptn events in Dynatrace